Theory of Intrinsic Phonon Thermal Hall Effect in $\alpha$-RuCl$_3$

 Fig.~\ref{fig:Aq_results} shows the computed $\theta$-dependence of the $\mathbb{A}_{ij}^{\theta\nu}$ matrices for the nearest-neighbor Z-bond.
-At each $q$-point, the combination of time-reversal and inversion ensures that $\mathbb{A}$ is symmetric, i.e.~$\mathbb{A}_{\alpha\beta} = \mathbb{A}_{\beta\alpha}$.
+At each $q$-point, time-reversal and inversion symmetries of the Hamiltonian ensure that $\mathbb{A}_{\alpha\beta} = \mathbb{A}_{\beta\alpha}$.
 In real space, the Z-bond is symmetric with respect to $C_2 \ || \ b^*$ and $m\perp b^*$ [Fig.~\ref{fig:Aq_results}(i)].
 This restricts the spin-phonon couplings for certain high-symmetry momenta.
 For $q \ || \ b^*$ (parallel to the bond), the ZA and TA modes are odd with respect to the $C_2$, while the LA modes are even.
 For $q\perp b^*$ (perpendicular to the bond), the TA modes are odd with respect to $m$, while the ZA and LA modes are even.
-This means that symmetry enforces some of the couplings to change sign when rotating the momentum direction around the Brillouin zone.
-For example, for the ZA mode: at $q \ ||\ a$, $\mathbb{A}_{xx}=\mathbb{A}_{yy}$, while at $q \ || \ b^*$, $\mathbb{A}_{xx}=-\mathbb{A}_{yy}$.
+Thus, symmetry requires some couplings to change sign as the momentum direction rotates around the Brillouin zone.
+For example [as seen in Fig.~\ref{fig:Aq_results}(a)], for the ZA mode: at $q \ ||\ a$, $\mathbb{A}_{xx}=\mathbb{A}_{yy}$, while at $q \ || \ b^*$, $\mathbb{A}_{xx}=-\mathbb{A}_{yy}$.
 The net result is that the spin-phonon couplings tend to wind around the origin of the Brillouin zone.
-Under relatively generic conditions, this can lead to a finite Berry curvature for the phonon bands, as elaborated below.
+Symmetry-enforced sign changes can be seen in most of the Z-bond spin-phonon couplings in Fig.~\ref{fig:Aq_results}(a-f).

+The physical consequence of the strong $\theta$-dependence of $ \mathbb{A}_{ij}^{\theta\nu}$ can be understood as follows.
+In the effective phonon Hamiltonian Eq.~\ref{eq:Heffph}, the Hall viscosity $\mathbb{N}_q$ enters as an antisymmetric off-diagonal term that mixes phonon modes of differing polarization.
+As elaborated in \cite{ye2021phonon}, this leads to the acoustic Faraday effect, which has now been experimentally confirmed in $\alpha$-RuCl$_3$ \cite{shragai2025phonon}.
+Due to the $q$-dependence of $\mathbb{N}_q$, the resulting phonon eigenvectors can also wind around the Brillouin zone, which is reflected in a finite Berry curvature for the phonon bands, and thus a finite $\kappa_{xy}$.
+The finding that the $\mathcal{A}$ couplings have a $q$-dependence conducive to such winding suggests that finite phonon Berry curvature can arise from spin-phonon coupling under relatively generic conditions, as elaborated below.

 We now consider the effects of the computed spin-phonon couplings on the field-dependence of the low-temperature thermal transport.
-For this purpose, we employ exact diagonalization on the 24-site periodic cluster depicted in Fig.~\ref{fig:kxx_results}(b; inset) to evaluate the bond correlations appearing in the acoustic phonon self-energy [eq'n~(\ref{eq:phSE}) with $\mathcal{O}_{q\nu} = \mathcal{A}_{q\nu}$].
+For this purpose, we employ exact diagonalization on the 24-site periodic cluster depicted in Fig.~\ref{fig:kxx_results}(b; inset) to evaluate the bond correlations appearing in the acoustic phonon self-energy [Eq.~(\ref{eq:phSE}) with $\mathcal{O}_{q\nu} = \mathcal{A}_{q\nu}$].
 We consider the bare spin Hamiltonian with an in-plane magnetic field $\mathbf{B}$: